Course Of Study Catalog 2025-2026

 SPANISH 1: (Grade 8)

 This course is considered a first year high school level course.
-Students will study Spanish high school pace through reading, writing, listening and speaking.
+Students will work towards proficiency in reading, writing, listening, and speaking using comprehensible input and practiced output.
 They will also explore the rich and varied Spanish cultures around the world.
 The course will be conducted primarily in Spanish.
 Students that are able to successfully demonstrate proficiency by earning a C- or above in the four domains of language: reading, writing, listening, and speaking in all three trimesters will be recommended for Spanish 2 as freshmen in high school.
-A minimum of two years is generally required for four-year college entrance and three years is highly recommended (for UC colleges).
+A minimum of two years is generally required for four-year college entrance, and three years is highly recommended (for UC colleges).

 **Prerequisite: Must have all “3’s” or “4’s” in citizenship, work habits, & effort in grade 6/7.